Ethics and Integrity Policy

 v.
 Expulsion, with no opportunity to return to Binghamton University.
 A record of this shall be kept permanently in the Committee’s confidential file.

-5. The CCPA Associate Dean’s Review
+5. The CCPA Executive Assistant Dean’s Review

 6. Appeal Procedure

 a.
-A student, faculty or staff member may file an appeal of ruling with the Dean within five (5) working days of receipt of hearing outcome from the departmental or program committee in graduate programs with formal procedures or the Associate Dean in the case of undergraduates and programs without formal procedures.
+A student, faculty or staff member may file an appeal of ruling with the Dean within five (5) working days of receipt of hearing outcome from the departmental or program committee in graduate programs with formal procedures or the Executive Assistant Dean in the case of undergraduates and programs without formal procedures.

 b.
 Grounds for appeal will ordinarily be based on allegations of abrogation of due process.
 The appeal also may be based upon a claim of new and pertinent information provided the information was not known nor could it be known to either party at the time of the hearing and was therefore not available to the Committee at the time of its deliberations.
 An appeal review may be conducted on the basis of the hearing record, unless there is substantial new and pertinent information; in that case, conduct is at the discretion of the Dean.